 - Don’t park in front of fire hydrants or THIS could happen (see photo)

-In the event of a large-scale emergency, individuals and neighborhood/CERT groups may need to depend on information and assistance from other nearby communities.
+In the event of a large-scale emergency, individuals and community/CERT groups may need to depend on information and assistance from other nearby communities.
 Cellular, Internet and landline phone communications may be overloaded or disrupted at this time and GENOAK can provide an alternate means to communicate.

 Oakland Firesafe Council’s town hall series covers topics related to disaster readiness, focusing on practical knowledge to help you to make good judgments and to take actionable steps towards emergency preparedness.